MicrosoftDocs/win32/desktop-src/medfound/mfnetsource-sslcertificate-manager.md

 ---
-Description: Stores the IUnknown pointer of the class that implements the IMFSSLCertificateManager interface. ms.assetid: 13e05bda-96c2-4095-a266-74185760f33a
+description: Stores the IUnknown pointer of the class that implements the IMFSSLCertificateManager interface. ms.assetid: 13e05bda-96c2-4095-a266-74185760f33a
 title: MFNETSOURCE_SSLCERTIFICATE_MANAGER property (Mfidl.h)
 ms.topic: reference